uberspark/uberxmhf/README.md

 * Other contributors: Jonathan McCune, James Newsome, Ning Qu, and Yanlin Li

+## Contributing

+uberXMHF is always open to contributions.
+The easiest mechanism is probably to fork the git repository through the web UI, make the changes on your fork, and then issue a pull request through the web UI.

 ## Copying

 The uberXMHF project comprises code from multiple sources, under multiple